loki344/ml-starter/docs/integration/README.md

 ## Local deployment

-Open a terminal in the directory "ml-starter /"
+Open a terminal in the directory "ml-starter"

 ```commandline
 docker build -t ml-starter .